This week has been all about helping each other.

 All of the socks would get thrown into the sock basket from the dryer when I did laundry.

-Whenever anyone needed a pair, they would be the ones to spend their own time finding the mates for themselves.
+Whenever anyone needed a pair, they would be the ones to spend their own time finding their mates for themselves.
 It made a lot of sense to me back then.

-Now that it is just my hubby and I, I have decided it might be time to retire the sock basket.
+Now that it is just my hubby and me, I have decided it might be time to retire the sock basket.

 So now we each get one of the drawers and I think it looks a lot neater in my laundry room than what I had going on before with the overflowing basket.